parente/tott/doc/sessions/vagrant.rst

 Goals
 -----

-* Setup our shared development environment
+* :doc:`Setup our shared development environment </setup>`
 * Realize the benefits of a virtual development environment
 * Practice managing a dev environment using Vagrant

 Prep Materials
 --------------

+If time permits, try to review these resources before the meet-up.
+If you can't, come anyway.

 * Read `Hardware virtualization <http://en.wikipedia.org/wiki/Hardware_virtualization>`_ (~10 minutes)
 * Read `How Vagrant Benefits You <http://docs.vagrantup.com/v2/why-vagrant/index.html>`_ (~5 minutes)